zainabghafoor0/SSU-CS-351/Project-2/README.md

 ### 1. Does the speedup curve converge?

-Yes.
-The curve increases quickly up to around **14–16 threads**, then begins to flatten around **55× speedup**, showing that the serial portion of the program becomes the bottleneck.
-After ~16 threads, adding more threads gives almost no improvement.
+Yes, the speedup curve converges.
+The curve rises up to about 14–16 threads, then begins to flatten around **55×** speedup.
+This flattening indicates the serial portion of the program is becoming the bottleneck.
+After ~16 threads, adding more threads yields almost zero improvement.

 ---